turbot/steampipe-mod-alicloud-insights/dashboards/vpc/docs/vpc_detail.md

 This dashboard answers the following questions for each VPC:

 - How is the VPC configured?
+- What relationships does the VPC have with other resources?
 - What tags are applied?
 - What are the CIDR blocks assigned to?
 - What is the DHCP option configured?